-The Successful Conventions of a Teenage Romantic Comedy
+The Conventions of a Successful Teenage Romantic Comedy

-In the subgenre of a Teenage Romantic Comedy, there are 10 main conventions that define this subgenre.
+When looking at a subgenre of a Teenage Romantic Comedy, 10 conventions really create the works.
 The main characters must have a somewhat romantic attraction towards each other.
 They usually consist of an attractive male and female who are still in high school.
 Both of the characters usually have different lives with different friends, that input a lot of comedic factors towards the work.
 There is a dilemma on why the couples should not get together, or if one person is pursuing the relationship more than the other.
 These two characters meet in a quirky and definitely memorable way for the audience.
 In these teenage Rom-Coms, there is usually a big event or turning point in the plot, consisting most likely of a school event.
 The couple usually is bound to have a fight, and there are reasons given that they should not end up together.
-Despite the obstacles, the two usually end up together, and although it is a comedy, the characters show romantic aspects throughout the plot, and usually end up in the generic happily every after.
-The 3 movie compositions that fit these subgenres very well are To All the Boys I've Loved Before, 10 Things I Hate About You, and The Kissing Booth.
+Despite the obstacles, the two usually end up together, and although it is a comedy, the characters show romantic aspects throughout the plot and usually end up in the generic happily ever after.
+The 3 movie compositions that fit these subgenres very well are To all the boys I've loved before, 10 Things I Hate About You, and The Kissing Booth.